MikielAgutu/typ-site/src/docs/getting-started.md

 Using `text.md`, Typ will then create a formatted PDF called `output.pdf`.

+### *Note for Linux users* 🚨

+It might be necessary to run Typ with elevated permissions (e.g. with `sudo`).

+Your command line calls might look something more like this:

+`sudo ./typ typeset --inputFilepaths text.md`

 ### Changing the output file

 You can use the `--outputFilepath` argument to change the output file name and location.